If you own a Roku device, it’s hard to imagine life without one. Well, as long as you’re not dealing with a “Roku AirPlay not working” issue.

 If you did everything on the list, try going through each solution one or two more times.
 When nothing else can be done, it might be time to consider getting a new Roku.

 The good thing is that there is a large selection and they are reasonably priced.
-If you choose the Roku Streaming Stick or Roku 4K Plus Express, you can’t go wrong.
+You can’t go wrong choosing the Roku Streaming Stick or Roku 4K Plus Express.
 Whichever one you choose, you’ll get excellent performance and affordable pricing.